phcompeau/biological_modeling_course/_pages/motifs/motifs_tutorial_oscillators.md

 | HiddenY  | Plane | 100 |
 | HiddenZ  | Plane | 100 |

-Next go to *CellBlender > Reactions* to create the following reactions:
+Next go to `CellBlender > Reactions` to create the following reactions:

 ![image-center](../assets/images/motifs_norm4.png){: .align-center}

-1. Click on the plus button
+1. Click on the `+` button.
-2. Under reactants, type “HiddenX’” (NOTE the apostrophe)
+2. Under reactants, type `HiddenX’` (note the apostrophe).
-3. Under products, type “HiddenX’ + X’”
+3. Under products, type `HiddenX’ + X’`.
-4. Set the forward rate as “2e3”
+4. Set the forward rate as `2e3`.

-Repeat the above steps for the following reactions.
+Repeat the above steps for the following reactions, ensuring that you have the appropriate parameters for each reaction. (**Note:** Some molecules require an apostrophe or a comma.
+This represents the orientation of the molecule in space and is very important to the reactions!)

 | Reactants |Products|Forward Rate|
 |:--------|:-------:|--------:|